-- 1 I. No later than 18 months after the effective date of this chapter, the commission, after 2 consulting with the department of health and human services and the therapeutic cannabis medical 3 oversight board and holding at least one public hearing, shall develop regulations allowing 4 alternative treatment centers registered to operate pursuant to RSA 126-X to apply for a dual use certificate.
+1 I. No later than 18 months after the effective date of this chapter, the commission, after 2 consulting with the department of health and human services and the therapeutic cannabis medical 3 oversight board and holding at least one public hearing, shall develop regulations allowing alternative treatment centers registered to operate pursuant to RSA 126-X to apply for a dual use 4 5 certificate.
 6 II.
-A separate dual use certificate is required for each alternative treatment center dispensing location.
+A separate dual use certificate is required for each alternative treatment center 7 dispensing location.
 8 III.
-The commission shall grant or deny any application for a dual use certificate within 90 9 days.
-10 IV.
-The regulations for a dual use certificate shall include, but are not limited to: (a) Providing for separation of cannabis sales to qualifying patients and consumers, such 12 as by requiring separate counters: 13 Requiring dual-use cannabis establishments to prioritize therapeutic cannabis (b) 14 access; 15 (c) Requiring dual-use cannabis establishments to maintain or increase the diversity of therapeutic cannabis products available for qualifying patients; 16 17 (d) Requiring dual-use cannabis establishments to avoid raising prices for qualifying 18 patients beyond the rate of inflation, for at least 2 years after dual use licensure; 19 (e) A requirement that in the event of crowding, inadequate parking, or similar issues 20 limiting therapeutic cannabis access, the dual-use cannabis establishment shall take measures to prioritize therapeutic cannabis access, such as setting aside certain business hours when the 22 establishment will only serve qualifying patients and their designated caregivers; and 23 (f) Providing for the suspension of sales of cannabis to adult-use consumers in the event 24of a product shortage.
-25 V.(a) Cannabis sold by alternative treatment centers holding dual use certificates to 26 qualifying patients directly or via their designated caregivers shall meet the requirements of RSA 27 126-X:8 and rules issued pursuant to chapter RSA 126-X. 28 (b) Cannabis sold by alternative treatment centers holding dual use certificates to 29 qualifying patients directly or via their designated caregivers may have higher THC per serving than 30 is permitted by rules governing cannabis establishments that are issued pursuant to RSA 318-F:10.
-31 VI.
-Cannabis stores affiliated with alternative treatment centers holding dual use - certificates may sell cannabis grown and processed by those alternative treatment centers to consumers provided they comply with rules issued pursuant to this section and RSA 318-F:10 - 318-F:9 Transition of Therapeutic Cannabis Program.
+The commission shall levy a \$10,000 application fee each dual use certificate.
+9 IV.(a) The commission shall grant or deny any application for a dual use certificate within 10 90 days.
+11 (b) The commission shall levy a \$90,000 fee for each dual use certificate.
+The license 12 shall not expire unless it is revoked.
+13 V. The regulations for a dual use certificate shall include, but are not limited to: 14 (a) Providing for separation of cannabis sales to qualifying patients and consumers, such 15 as by requiring separate counters; 16 Requiring dual-use cannabis establishments to prioritize therapeutic cannabis 17 access; 18 (c) Requiring dual-use cannabis establishments to maintain or increase the diversity of 19 therapeutic cannabis products available for qualifying patients; 20 (d) Requiring dual-use cannabis establishments to avoid raising prices for qualifying 21patients beyond the rate of inflation, for at least 2 years after dual use licensure; 22 (e) A requirement that in the event of crowding, inadequate parking, or similar issues 23 limiting therapeutic cannabis access, the dual-use cannabis establishment shall take measures to 24prioritize therapeutic cannabis access, such as setting aside certain business hours when the 25 establishment will only serve qualifying patients and their designated caregivers; and 26 (f) Providing for the suspension of sales of cannabis to adult-use consumers in the event 27 of a product shortage.
+28 VI.(a) Cannabis sold by alternative treatment centers holding dual use certificates to 29 qualifying patients directly or via their designated caregivers shall meet the requirements of RSA 30 126-X:8 and rules issued pursuant to chapter RSA 126-X. 31 (b) Cannabis sold by alternative treatment centers holding dual use certificates to 32qualifying patients directly or via their designated caregivers may have higher THC per serving than 33 is permitted by rules governing cannabis establishment that are issued pursuant to RSA 318-F:10.
+34 Cannabis stores affiliated with alternative treatment centers holding dual use 35 certificates may sell cannabis grown and processed by those alternative treatment centers to consumers provided they comply with rules issued pursuant to this section and RSA 318-F:10.
+36

+318-F:9 Transition of Therapeutic Cannabis Program.